LibraryCodeLab/JSAgeCheckerProject/README.md

 <b>Project Step by Step: Build an Age Checker for a Brewery Website</b>

-1. Download the HTML & CSS Files.
+1. Download the <a href="https://github.com/LibraryCodeLab/JSAgeCheckerProject/blob/master/index.html">HTML</a> & CSS Files.
 Look at the code in your HTML file and your CSS file to make sure you understand how it is rendering in the browser.

 2. Create a new file in your text editor and save it as <b>script.js</b>.
 This is where we will write all of our JavaScript code.